 - (1) First-Year Seminar I and II (6 semester hours: GENED 1200, 1202).
-First Year Seminar I is required of all first-time students and transfers with fewer than 18 hours earned; First Year seminar II is required of all first-time students and transfers with fewer than 30 hours earned; - (2) ENGLISH 1103 and 2111 (6 semester hours) Based on placement scores, students may be required to complete ENGLISH 1101 prior to enrolling in ENGLISH 1103; - (3) Foreign Language through the Intermediate level (0-12 semester hours, depending on placement); - (4) Mathematics (4-6 semester hours) - (5) Fine Arts (6 semester hours in different disciplines selected from ART, COMMUNICATION ARTS, DANCE, MUSIC, THEATRE ARTS); - (6) Humanities -- 9 semester hours in at least two different disciplines selected from ENGLISH, FRENCH, GERMAN, HISTORY, HONORS, HUMANITIES, RELIGION/PHILOSOPHY, SPANISH; - (7) Natural Sciences (7 semester hours selected from BIOLOGY, CHEMISTRY, ENVIRONMENTAL SCIENCE, PHYSICS): - (8) Social and Behavioral Sciences (6 semester hours in different disciplines selected from ECONOMICS, POLITICAL SCIENCE, PSYCHOLOGY, SOCIOLOGY). - (9) Non-Western Perspective (3 semester hours); - (10) Prescriptive Fitness (1 semester hour: PER 1101 required of all students). - Courses approved for this requirement are designated on the registration schedule for the semester.
+First Year Seminar I is required of all first-time students, transfers and re-entering students with fewer than 18 hours earned; First Year seminar II is required of all first-time student, transfers and re-entering students with fewer than 30 hours earned; - (2) ENGLISH 1103 and 2111 (6 semester hours) Based on placement scores, students may be required to complete ENGLISH 1101 prior to enrolling in ENGLISH 1103; - (3) Foreign Language through the Intermediate level (0-12 semester hours, depending on placement); - (4) \Mathematics (4-6 semester hours) - (5) \Fine Arts (6 semester hours in different disciplines selected from ART, COMMUNICATION ARTS, DANCE, MUSIC, THEATRE ARTS); - (6) \Humanities -- 9 semester hours in at least two different disciplines selected from ENGLISH, FRENCH, GERMAN, HISTORY, HONORS, HUMANITIES, RELIGION/PHILOSOPHY, SPANISH; - (7) \Natural Sciences (7 semester hours selected from BIOLOGY, CHEMISTRY, ENVIRONMENTAL SCIENCE, PHYSICS); - (8) \Social and Behavioral Sciences (6 semester hours in different disciplines selected from ECONOMICS, POLITICAL SCIENCE, PSYCHOLOGY, SOCIOLOGY). - (9) \Non-Western Perspective (3 semester hours); - (10) Prescriptive Fitness (1 semester hour: PER 1101 required of all students).

+\ Courses approved for this requirement are designated on the registration schedule for the semester.